ahmetcemturan/SFACT/SFACT Readme.txt

 ?Go Back in Sfact to DIMENSION and click the "Calibrating" radio dial and enter the measurement into "Measured Width of Extrusion".
 Reskein the _40x10.STL file.

 ?At the end of the skeining process you will see (on the command window) a new packing density ratio, it should be somewhere between 1.2 and .8 .
 Enter it into the filament packing density ratio box(called "E-steps Corrector" in later versions of SFACT).
-(If it's more off than that you very likely have a badly calibrated Estep on 1 of your axis’s.
+(If it's more off than that you very likely have a badly calibrated Estep on 1 of your axisï¿½s.
 This is not too much of a problem when you want to get to printing rightaway but be aware that bad precision does not add up but multiplies...
 So go back later and fix it by re-calibrating E-steps)

 ?Do not print the G-code that is output with the "Are You Calibrating" checkbox on.
 Untick the checkbox and skein again.